acoustic-warfare/data-transfer/README.md

 Nvidia:
 * Tesla™ (any)
 * Quadro™ K-Series
-* Quadro™ P-Series
+* Quadro™ P-Series (Ours)

 ### Software

+* **NIC**
-* **NIC** In order to use the network interface cards, the package NVIDIA Firmware Tools: `mft` must be installed for firmware management together with correct drivers for Linux `MLNX_OFED`.
+In order to use the network interface cards, the package NVIDIA Firmware Tools: `mft` must be installed for firmware management together with correct drivers for Linux `MLNX_OFED`.

 * **GPU**
 In order to utilize GPUDirect RDMA, the package `nvidia-peer-mem` must be installed.
 MLNX_OFED 5.1

-1) `nvidia-peer-mem` GPUDirect RDMA
+* **Data Transfer**
+To be able to control the host channel adapter (HCA), the HPC networking library `ucx` is required with support for GPUDirect RDMA.

 ## Installation